UNITED NATIONS: SERVICE VISIBILITY

 THE PROCESS

 To understand the IM team's services, products, and clients, I started by conducting a usability test — acting as a potential client navigating every IMT touchpoint across 6 UN organizational intranets.
-I wanted to see the team the way their clients saw them before talking to anyone.
+I wanted to experience the team the way their clients did, before speaking to anyone internally.

 I initiated one-on-one meetings with my manager to understand how the team fits within the larger organization, asking questions like: Who are our clients?
 Which sites do people go through during the day?
 How do we make an impact?